rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 IMA tightly controls the health sector.
 A substantial number of students go out of India to get MBBS degrees.
 About 20K students were enrolled in Ukrainian universities before the Russia-Ukrain war broke.
 Russian universities enroll about 10k students.
 Also, about 5k students are admitted to Chinese universities.
-In India, fees are simply unaffordable for a student who seeks a seat in any private medical school.
+Indian students even go to countries like Philipines, Kyrgyzstan, Khazakhstan, and Germany.
+Only 41k seats are available in private medical colleges in India.
+The fees are unaffordable for a student who seeks a seat in any private medical school.
 The influential doctors have cartels and exercise control through IMA.
 It may look like a sweeping statement.
 But until recently, things have been really bad.
 It showed up in the management of the COVID-19 pandemic.
 We did not have enough medical staff or doctors.
 People died due to the unavailability of ventilators and oxygen supplies.
 Unscrupulous politicians announced the reservation of beds for